saltyrtc/saltyrtc-meta/Protocol.md

 {
    "type": "key",
    "key": b"bbbf470d283a9a4a0828e3fb86340fcbd19efe75f63a2e51ad0b16d20c3a0c02",
-   "my_cookie": b"957c92f0feb9bae1b37cb7e0d9989073"
 }
 ```

 #### auth

-The peer (initiator or responder) who received a previously sent **key** packet, repeats the received cookie (16 bytes).
+The peer (initiator or responder) who received a previously sent **key** packet, repeats the received cookie (16 bytes) as part of the nonce.
 Both peers MUST send this packet to each other.
 Each peer MUST ensure that the cookie values are different before the packet is being sent.
-In the unlikely event that the peer generates the same cookie, the peer SHALL generate new cookies until the cookies do not match anymore.
-In addition, the peer who receives this packet MUST validate that the resulting cookie values are different.
-If the cookies are identical, an initiator SHALL drop the corresponding responder and a responder MUST disconnect from the WebSocket path.

 Encryption: NaCl public-key encryption (Sender's Private Session Key, Receiver's Public Session Key)